Phrogz/rephinez/scenarios/Hat Shuffler/ABOUT.md

 1. Players get to play with as many different people as possible.
 2. Teams are as fair as possible within a round.
+3. When pairs of players request to play on the same team ("baggage") that is maintained.

 # Initial Setup